Information for Students & Advisors

 The Capstone is offered in the Winter semester only (1:30-2:45 Mon/Wed).
 Remember, you must have previously been registered for CMB/BIO/BMS/CHM 499 (Independent Research) or 490 (internship) before you can register for CMB 495.
 You must have initiated your research well before the semester you take the Capstone course as you will be doing an oral presentation of your research in this course during the April Undergraduate Research Symposium.
 If you cannot register because the course is full, please contact the instructor as soon as possible.

 CMB 499 – Independent Research or CMB 490 – Internship

 You are required to do at least 3 credits of research as a CMB major; you can do more than 3 (& many of our majors do).
 To register for these credits, you will fill out the Registration Permit form to submit to the CMB office (3300A Kindschi Hall) which will then go to Dr. Staves.
 With his approval, you will be able to register for CMB 499 through Banner.
 (The form is also available online from the CMB Department’s ‘Forms’ link under Faculty/Staff & under the Current Students tab on the Biology Department’s website.)
-If you will be doing research with a GVSU faculty member, he/she may ask you to fill out a second short form at the same time for funding for supplies for your research.
+If you will be doing research with a GVSU faculty member, they may ask you to fill out a second short form at the same time for funding for supplies for your research.
 As mentioned earlier, there will be several opportunities to learn about research options, & there are many options as to where you do the research.
-That said, it never hurts to start asking about it early.
+That said, it is great to start asking about it early.
 You can do research here with a GVSU faculty member (from a variety of departments), with a mentor at the Van Andel Research Institute or with MSU faculty downtown, elsewhere in the country (or world) through an established research/internship program (see the CMB website for suggestions), or via an internship situation you identify & which is approved by GVSU.
-To get started thinking about research, please talk with your advisor (or with other faculty & students at the monthly pizza lunches).
+To get started thinking about research, please talk with your advisor (& with other faculty & students at the monthly pizza lunches).

 CMB 140 Living Foods: Ferment Them Yourself (4 credits)